 You can be part of the Psychology Society where students come together, organize events and promote mental wellness on campus.
 You can also view and apply for scholarships and awards specific to the psychology program.

 As a Grenfell student, you can participate in the Student Exchange Program, where you pay Grenfell tuition rates while studying in another student exchange member university in Canada or the United States.

-You must meet the general admission requirements for Memorial University and declare environmental science as your major to be accepted to the program.
-There are several scholarships and awards available to prospective students who are applying to the environmental science program.
+You must meet to the general admission requirements for Memorial University and declare psychology as your major to be admitted to the program.

 Whether completing a bachelor of arts or bachelor of science in psychology, your degree from Grenfell will open up doors to a wide variety of career opportunities.